apigear-io/studio/SPECIFICATION.md

 Actions:

-- Logo goes to welcome page
-- Version information displays update dialog
+x Version information: displays update dialog

 When current project is set the project name is displayed and the following actions are available:

 Actions:

-- New solution document
+- New solution document: opens new document dialog and creates new solution document
-- New module document
+- New module document: opens new document dialog and creates new module document
-- New simulation document
+- New simulation document: opens new document dialog and creates new simulation document
-- Switch project
+- Switch project: opens dashboard page with all projects
-- Sync project
+- Sync project: re-reads current project from disk
-- Copy project path
+- Copy project path: copies current project path to clipboard
-- Open help
+- Open help: opens product help in browser

 ## Welcome Page